SebGSX/AI-ML-Bootstrap/docs/ai-ml-bootstrap-guide.md

 At the time of writing, I chose two sets of 64GB (2x32GB) Corsair Vengeance DDR5 SDRAM with a maximum frequency of 5,600Mhz.
 I chose that speed because that is the maximum turbo boost frequency for my CPU and because my motherboard and chipset support it.

+> Please note that while 128GB is the maximum that my selected motherboard supports, it is the minimum spec for meaningful AI/ML work.

 #### 4.2.3	Graphics Processing Unit (GPU)
 In general, get the best GPU you can afford because AI and ML benefit tremendously from the parallelisation GPUs offer.
 Some GPUs are factory overclocked, which is good.
 Please make sure that your power supply unit (PSU) has enough power for all your components so that stability is ensured.
 Further, please ensure that your case has sufficient cooling and that your cables are properly managed to aid airflow, which in turn helps to ensure stability.

 > A note of caution.
 GPUs are notoriously hungry for energy and become more so when overclocked.
 While a GPU may be rated to work with a 1,000W PSU for example, overclocking will increase PSU load so be sure to provide accordingly.
 If you do choose to overclock your GPU and your system then starts to shut down (even gracefully) without warning, your PSU likely cannot handle the extra load.

 At the time of writing, I chose the Asus ROG Strix GeForce RTX 4090 OC Edition 24GB GDDR6X.
 It has 16,384 CUDA Cores, 24GB GDDR6X RAM, and an engine clock that runs at 2,640Mhz (OC) and 2,610Mhz (default).
 The device has a 384-bit memory bus and a memory speed of 21Gbps.
 I chose that GPU because it is the best available consumer-grade device within the Nvidia range that satisfies the requirements in this section.

+> Please note that while the GPU selected is good in terms of consumer-grade hardware, it is the minimum spec for meaningful AI/ML work.

 #### 4.2.4	Storage
 Like with RAM, when it comes to storage think big because AI and ML need lots of space.
 Even the fastest storage is considerably slower than RAM, which means that its speed is an important concern to avoid bottlenecks.
 When considering storage performance, a lot of things matter.
 The mechanism of storage, the interface, and the number of storage devices working together, all contribute to storage performance.
 At the time of writing, the fastest mechanism of storage is Non-Volatile Memory Express (NVMe), and the fastest interface for storage devices is Peripheral Component Interconnect Express (PCIe).
 NVMe drives connect via PCIe, which makes such drives the natural choice for high performance.
 Further, GPUs connect via PCIe, which allows them to communicate directly with NVMe drives.
 Doing so improves performance by excluding the CPU from communication.
 Accordingly, NVMe drives are ideal for AI and ML purposes.